JitkaCNGroup/lusteniny-spec/U-01_Enter_solution.md

  4. **System:** system checks the codeword for the ciphers and unlocks next cipher

 ## Extension
+3. Submit:
-3. a) If codeword is incorrent, system shows an error
+   1. If codeword is incorrent, system shows an error